wemake-services/safe-assert/README.md

 ## Internals

 How does it work internally?
-It internally raises `AssertionError` that is also used by `assert` itself.
+It internally raises [`AssertionError`](https://docs.python.org/3/library/exceptions.html#AssertionError) that is also used by the `assert` keyword itself.

 See [docs](https://github.com/sobolevn/safe-assert/blob/master/safe_assert/__init__.py) to learn more.